markomanninen/artifactsofthefloweroflife/GLOSSARY.md

 # Glossary

-## Flower of Life

-A concave equilateral triangle tiling.
-A geometrical figure that known at least from the second millennium BC in the ancient Mesopotamia.

-## FOL

-Abbreviation for the Flower of Life.

 ## Apsamikku

 Or Apsamikkum.
-A concave square, geometrical figure in the Old Babylonian mathematical texts.
-Often translated as *cownose* which refers to the exterior shape of the Stringray fish.
+The geometrical concave square figure in the Old Babylonian mathematical texts.
+Often translated as the *Cownose* which refers to the exterior shape of the Stringray fish.
+The Apsamikku pattern is compared to the Flower of Life, which is seen as the concave equilateral triangle tiling pattern.

-## Cownose

-See: Apsamikku.